 For the past few years, the U.S. GHG emissions market has been a little stagnant due to government policy inaction as well as dull economic conditions.
 Although there have been numerous international Conference of Parties (COP) meetings, the lack of a significant, binding successor agreement to the Kyoto Protocol has also caused a stalling of policy development.
 Despite these facts, the trading of voluntary carbon offsets and Renewable Energy Credits has remained active due to market, consumer, and local forces.

 The U.S. already has a variety of emissions trading options on both coasts, as well as via the internet.
-Most of the current trading occurs between power ants and heavy emitters.
+Most of the current trading occurs between power plants and heavy emitters.
 Ultimately, the addition of carbon expenses – whether via permit auctions, trading, offsets or a carbon tax – essentially adds to the kWh cost that you pay your utility.

 Some states, cities, and other authorities may have local regulations to reduce GHG emissions.
 Remember if a mayor or governor is elected on their environmental policy, they can implement local legislation that impacts you.
 Some politicians have become more aware of the impacts of climate change because the U.S. has been spending more on the affects from abnormal weather – for example, $60 billion was spent on damages from Superstorm Sandy.